Mindanao boobook

 The Mindanao boobook or Mindanao hawk-owl (Ninox spilocephala) is a species of owl in the family Strigidae that is endemic to the Philippines on the island of Mindanao.
 It was previously known as a subspecies of the Philippine hawk-owl, but was reclassified in 2012, as voice and other evidence suggested it a distinct species.
 It is found in tropical moist lowland forest.
 It is threatened by habitat loss.

-Description
+Description and taxonomy

 EBird describes the bird as "A fairly small owl of lowland forest on Mindanao.
 Dark brown on the head and upperparts with speckles on the wing, a reddish-brown chest, a white belly with thick reddish-brown streaking, and yellowish eyes.
 Similar to chocolate boobook, but Mindanao is much smaller and lacks any white on the chest.
 Song is a short three-noted phrase 'boo-woo! boo!' with the first and second notes slurred."

 The Mindanao boobook is an earless species.
 The males and females look much alike.

 Among the species complex, this owl is differentiated by its call which sounds closer to a dove than the typical screeching of the boobooks.
 It also has smaller size and mottled dark and light rufous brown streaking on its breast and whitish belly.